 - General information about the background check process, including exceptions and disputes

-- An overview of Checkr's Candidate Portal
+- An overview of the Checkr Candidate Portal

 - A list of some of the most common candidate questions

-Personally Identifiable Information (PII)
+Personally identifiable information (PII)

-- First, middle, and last name
+- First, middle, and last names

 - Date of birth (DOB)

-- Social Security Number (SSN)
+- Social Security number (SSN)

-- Current zip code
+- Current postal code

 - Contact information (phone number and email)

-- Driver License Number
+- Driver license number